highofolly/shellboard/README.md

 This library makes it easy to create a beautiful visual menu. <br/><br/>
 ![screen](https://user-images.githubusercontent.com/72179940/150559924-be17458d-64be-4336-a6f3-a9b94523ef0c.png)
 ## Installation
 To use, download the archive, transfer the contents from the «VisualMenu-main» folder.
-The «readme.md» file and the examples folder can be deleted.
+The "readme.md" and "example.py" files can be deleted.
+You also need to install the [colorama](https://pypi.org/project/colorama/) library
 ## Documentation
 ### Import
 To import a library write: